Xyfir/Documentation/xyfir-annotations/developers.md

 A user must have access to a Xyfir Annotations subscription in order to load annotations into your reader.
 A reader can purchase subscriptions directly from Xyfir Annotations or through your ebook reader system.
 When a user purchases a subscription they are given a subscription key that will allow them to download annotation sets.

 A subscription not purchased directly through Xyfir Annotations **cannot** be extended.
 This means a user must wait until their subscription expires to purchase a new one (thus generating a new key) or create an entirely new subscription (thus abandoning their old key).

-Your reader application must allow a user to:
-- Purchase a subscription key through your service (you can charge any price you wish)
-- Enter in a subscription key that was purchased directly through Xyfir Annotations or another affiliate

 ## Requesting a Subscription Key